 Why use a monthly budget when you’re paid every other week?
 This bi-weekly budget template will fit your life.
 But watch out for 3 mistakes that will bust it!

-I’m no math wizard, but being paid every two weeks means you need to stretch that money into 14 days.
+I’m no math wizard, but even I can see that getting paid every two weeks means you need to stretch that money into 14 days.

 But let’s be generous and squish two paychecks together.
-Now we’re looking at a 28 day period…that you are trying to mesh into a 30 day average month.
+Now we’re looking at a 28 days of pay…and you’re going to try to budget that into a 30 or 31 day month?

 Does this make sense?

 Then why does everyone insist you make a monthly budget when you get paid bi-weekly?

 And heaven forbid we compare those months when you get 3 paychecks instead of 2.
 Sure, they call that a “bonus” paycheck.
 But the last time I checked, we still need at least food and gas for those “extra” 14 days.